High-dimensional sparse trigonometric approximation in the uniform norm and consequences for sampling recovery: Introduction

 with absolute constants $C, \widetilde{C}>0$.
 The recovery algorithm is based on $\ell_1$-minimization used in compressed sensing.
 That is why we have to use the (general non-linear) sampling numbers

-with possibly non-linear recover maps $R$.
+with possibly non-linear recovery maps $R:\mathbb{C}^m \to Y$.
 The right-hand side in \eqref{eq:intro1} consists of two summands, a non-linear and a linear best approximation error.
 The non-linear width dominates the bound.
 The result above has been recently refined by Dai, Temlyakov \cite{DaTe24} using greedy algorithms.
 Furthermore, Krieg \cite{Kr23} established a slightly better bound which is based on earlier work by Rauhut, Ward \cite{RaWa16}.
+Finally, Moeller, Pozharska and T. Ullrich \cite[Theorem 3]{MPU25_1} showed an instance optimal version of this result that holds for \(2 \leq q \leq \infty\) in the left-hand side.
+This was achieved by using \emph{Square Root Lasso} and \emph{Orthogonal Matching Pursuit} instead of $\ell_1$-minimization (basis pursuit denoising), see also \cite[Section 5]{MNPSU26} for further discussion and numerical implementation.

-In fact, the best $m$-term approximation error can be considered in the Wiener algebra norm with an additional factor $n^{-1/2}$.
-The question occured whether already best $m$-term approximation in $L_\infty$ performs equally well in high-dimensions.
+In fact, the best $m$-term approximation error can be considered in the Wiener algebra norm with an additional factor $m^{-1/2}$.
+The question arose whether already best $m$-term approximation in $L_\infty$ performs equally well in high dimensions.
 We give an affirmative answer in this paper.
-The corresponding bounds can then be rephrased for the sampling recovery problem taking the index for $\varrho_n$ in \eqref{eq:intro1} into account.
+The corresponding bounds can then be rephrased for the sampling recovery problem taking the index for $\varrho_m$ in \eqref{eq:intro1} into account.